Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 Compilers use several kinds of analysis to support transformations.
 Data flow analysis reasons, at compile time,  about the flow of values at runtime.

+Data-flow analyzers typically solve a system of simultaneous set equations that are derived from the structure of the code being translated.